dana-ross/functional-programming-utils/README.md

 ```

 #### curry
 *Curries* a function.
-Given a function that takes more than one parameter, takes a single parameter and returns a function that takes the *next* parameter until all required parameters are provided.
+Given a function that takes more than one parameter, applies a single parameter to it and returns a function that takes the *next* parameter until all required parameters are provided.

 ```php
   function add_three_integers($a, $b, $c) {